tawsbob/my-swift-madness/readme.md

-# Using Swift Promises like JavaScript
+# Using Swift Promises like JavaScript (Promise.swift)

 ## Overview